Research on Art Therapeutic Approaches to Enhance Wellbeing

 If necessary, workshop participants can discuss unexpected or stressful emotions and thoughts in a psychotherapeutic setting.
 Information about and access to professional clinical and psychotherapeutic services are available.

-The SFU will also attend this year’s conference of the European Federation of Art Therapy (EFAT) and present the project there:
+The SFU at the European Federation of Art Therapy (EFAT) and presented the project there:

 N. Bloss & M. Büter, SFU Berlin